 - A forfeit will count as a 7-0 loss

-- If Scoreline Sports management does not receive at least 24 hours notice of the forfeit, a forfeit fee of $87 will apply*. (*enforced from January 2018)
+- If Scoreline Sports management does not receive at least 24 hours notice of the forfeit, a forfeit fee of $87* will apply, in addition to team fees. (*enforced from January 2018)

 - If a team forfeits a game with less than 24 hours notice, but is able to provide three (3) players for a friendly match, they will not be liable for the forfeit fee.

 - Players must play and register by week 7, in order to be eligible for semi finals and finals.
 No fill-in players are allowed in semis or finals. (week 7 is defined as the 7th week of the season – not the fixtures – so if there is a round of friendlies at the start of the season, week 7 will actually be round 6 of the fixtures).